Sae Taryeong: History

-"Saetaryeong" originated in the Jeolla-do region of Korea.
+Sae taryeong originated in the Jeolla-do region of Korea.
 The song first attained popularity after it was published in the pansori repertory Jeokbyeokga.
 It is suggested that it has been sung since the late Joseon period.
 Singers such as Lee Seok-sun (reign of Heonjong), Il-chi (reign of Cheoljong), Park Yu-jeon (reign of Cheoljong), and Yi Dong-baek (Japanese occupation) were said to have been good at performing the song.

 Composition

 The song is divided into two parts.
 The first part is about the scene of spring when swallows fly, and the second about the appearance and sounds of birds.
 The first section is sung in a fast jungjungmori rhythm using a tong-tong rhythm with 15 beats in 3 minutes and 4 beats.
 The second section is sung in a slower jungmori rhythm.
 As "Saetaryeong" is a long song, it can take over nine minutes to sing.
 It is regarded as a highly developed minyo due to the difficult singing method.